 President and CEO, The Humane Society of the United States

 Throughout American history, we’ve seen an expansion of moral concern reflected in our laws and in social attitudes—from the abolition of slavery, to women’s suffrage, to workplace safety, to civil rights for minorities and gays—and to progress for animals and nature.
 This progress has often been halting and uneven, but it’s been unyielding.
-We are becoming, step by step, a more civil, inclusive, and compassionate society.
+We are becoming, step by step, a more civil, inclusive, and compassionate society. [pullquote]As some predator populations have reclaimed portions of their historical range—thanks largely to the Endangered Species Act—we’ve witnessed their beneficial impacts on ecosystems.
+In Yellowstone, wolves have checked the growth of elk and bison populations, and the effects of these reduced populations are being felt up and down the trophic system.[/pullquote]

 The late 1960s and early 1970s was a period of remarkable and rapid change, triggered, in part by the awakening of social activism against the Vietnam War.
 When it came to environmental activism and change, we held the first Earth Day and formed the Convention of International Trade in Endangered Species (CITES).
 We also witnessed enactment of powerful legislation: the National Environmental Protection Act, the Airborne Hunting Act, the Marine Mammal Protection Act, and the Endangered Species Act.
 These landmark laws still resonate for the nation today.